apache/carbondata/docs/data-management-on-carbondata.md

 ### SHOW SEGMENT

-  This command is used to get the segments of CarbonData table.
+  This command is used to list the segments of CarbonData table.

   ```
   SHOW SEGMENTS FOR TABLE [db_name.]table_name LIMIT number_of_segments